-Picked up this novel at San Jose international airport on my way to Japan for the first time.
+Picked this up at San Jose international airport on my way to Japan for the first time.

-Working out how to score this book depends upon whether I read for Pleasure or Perspective.
+Working out how to score this book depends upon whether I read for pleasure or perspective.
 I’m in Tokyo, Hannah’s bedroom.
-It’s a Sunday morning and I’m reading fiction in bed.
-Specifically BREASTS AND EGGS by Mieko Kawakami (川上未映子).
-At first I said she’s my new favourite but now I’m less sure... it’s got the stillness of real life, and the lack of momentum typical to depressed ones… but totally vivid like having your head pushed underwater with every time you open it.
+It’s a Sunday morning and I’m pretending to read fiction in bed.
+Specifically Breasts and Eggs by Mieko Kawakami (川上未映子).
+At first I said she’s my new favourite but now I’m not sure.
+It’s got the stillness of real life and the lack of momentum typical to depressed ones but it’s totally vivid still like having your head plunged underwater with every new time you open it.
 Quick profile of the narrator:

 Age: late 30s